martinmaguire89/milestone-project-4/README.md

 * Used [W3c validator](https://validator.w3.org/) to validate both HTML and CSS.
 I copied my code and pasted it into the validator to check for errors and warnings.
 * I used [cssautoprefixer](https://autoprefixer.github.io/) to help get the appropriate vendor prefixes needed for my code to work in all browsers.
 * Used [W3c validator](https://validator.w3.org/) to validate both HTML and CSS.
 I copied my code and pasted it into the validator to check for errors and warnings.
-* I used [codebeautify](https://codebeautify.org/python-formatter-beautifier) to help with the correct Indentation of my python code]
+* I used [codebeautify](https://codebeautify.org/python-formatter-beautifier) to help with the correct Indentation of my python code

-*
+* I used Travis-CI test my project hosted at GitHub.
+Travis CI automatically detects when a commit has been made and pushed to a GitHub   repository that is using Travis CI, and each time this happens, it will try to build the project and run tests.

 ## Issues when Testing